joshmorgan1000/libharmonics/docs/Quantum.md

-# Quantum Stub
+# Quantum Mapping

-The quantum stub demonstrates how a `HarmonicGraph` can be translated into a quantum circuit.
-It serves as a proof of concept for mapping the DSL onto non-classical targets and highlights that the framework is ready for future quantum accelerators.
+This document explains how a `HarmonicGraph` can be translated into a quantum circuit and executed either on the simulator or via the hardware backend.

+> **Note**
+> A lightweight hardware backend is now available through
+> `harmonics::execute_on_hardware()`.
+When the project is built with
+> `-DHARMONICS_HAS_QUANTUM_HW=1` the runtime loads a device library at
+> execution time.
+If the library cannot be found the call transparently falls
+> back to the built‑in simulator.

 ## map_to_quantum()

-The helper `map_to_quantum()` is defined in `include/harmonics/quantum_stub.hpp`.
-It assigns a qubit to every producer, layer and consumer in the graph.
+The helper `map_to_quantum()` assigns a qubit to every producer, layer and consumer in the graph.
 Each flow arrow becomes a controlled-X gate (`CX`), and consumers are measured at the end of the circuit.

 ```cpp
 harmonics::Parser parser{"producer p {1}; consumer c {1}; layer l; cycle { p -> l; l -> c; }"};